jtenax/ataxia/wp-content/plugins/fg-joomla-to-wordpress/README.txt

 == Upgrade Notice ==

+= 3.65.1 =
+Fixed: Media links with arguments were not imported

-= 3.64.1 =
+= 3.65.0 =
-Fixed: Prevent WordPress from breaking links containing ':'
+New: Add allow_url_fopen in the Debug Info
+Fixed: Notice:  Undefined index: REQUEST_SCHEME